devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 ## Introduction

 `pb-manager` is a command-line interface (CLI) tool designed to simplify the management of multiple PocketBase instances on a single Linux server.
-It automates setup, configuration, and ongoing maintenance tasks, including process management with PM2, reverse proxying with Nginx, SSL certificate handling with Certbot, and secure Nginx configuration.
+It automates setup, configuration, and ongoing maintenance tasks, including process management with PM2, reverse proxying with Nginx, SSL certificate handling with Certbot, secure Nginx configuration, and provides an interactive dashboard for instance monitoring.

 ### Why pb-manager?